DMVis/DMVis/documentation/components/point.md

 Name of the point, is mainly used in identifying the point, or can be used for displaying a point name on hover.

+# Event dispatches

+These are all the events that the point component will dispatch to its parent components.
+Check the example usage on how to use these events.

+## mousePointEntered

+- Event type: `{ name: string, x: number, y: number }`

+Event that fires when the mouse enters the point.
+The name attribute represents the classname of the point, the x- and y-attribute represent the given x- and y-coordinate of the point.

+## mousePointLeft

+- Event type: `{ name: string, x: number, y: number }`

+Event that fires when the mouse leaves the point.
+The name attribute represents the classname of the point, the x- and y-attribute represent the given x- and y-coordinate of the point.

+## pointClicked

+- Event type: `{name: string}`

+Event that fires when the point is clicked.
+The name attribute represents the classname of the point.

 # Example usage

 ```svelte